Can You Get A Mortgage As A Nonpermanent Resident?

 Permanent Vs. Nonpermanent Residency

-Permanent residents with green cards represent less risk for lenders because their immigration status isn’t tethered to anything else and they are likely to be here for the long haul.
+Permanent residents with a green card represent less risk for lenders because their immigration status isn’t tethered to anything else and they are likely to be here for the long haul.

-By contrast, nonpermanent residents have to show they have the likelihood of continued employment because many have visas tied to their ability to work in the U.S. It’s by no means a dealbreaker, but you have to make sure you can show your employment authorization documentation.
-If you have this prepared, it’s going to be that much easier to qualify.
+By contrast, nonpermanent residents have to show they have the likelihood of continued employment because many have visas tied to their ability to work in the U.S. It’s by no means a dealbreaker, but you have to make sure you can show your employment authorization documents.
+If you have these prepared, it’s going to make the mortgage process that much easier.

 In terms of mortgage approvals, there are a couple of restrictions for all non-U.S. citizens.